muratk5n/thirdwave/en/mbl/2023/week18.md

 there".
 Everyone from Mobarak to Morsi to now Sisi talked tough on this project.

-Sudan is intertwined into the the story.
+Sudan is intertwined into the story.
 They are now against GERD, if Egypt is planning something they would like to deal with Sudan's official military for it IMO not RSF.